Strong law of large numbers for a branching random walk among Bernoulli traps: Introduction and main results

 We introduce standard notation that will be used throughout the paper.
 We use $\mathbb{N}_+$ and $\mathbb{R}_+$, respectively, as the set of positive integers and positive real numbers, and set $\mathbb{N}=\mathbb{N}_+\cup\{0\}$.
 For any positive integer $k$, we set $\mathbb{N}_{\geq k}=\{k,k+1,k+2,\ldots\}$.
 For $x\in\mathbb{R}^d$, we denote by $|x|$ the Euclidean distance of $x$ to the origin.
 For a set $A\subseteq\mathbb{R}^d$ and $x\in\mathbb{R}^d$, we define their sum in the sense of sum of sets as $x+A:=\{x+y:y\in A\}$.
 For two functions $f,g:\mathbb{N}_+\to\mathbb{R}_+$, we write $g(n)=o(f(n))$ and $f(n)\sim g(n)$, respectively, if $g(n)/f(n)\rightarrow 0$ and $g(n)/f(n)\rightarrow c$ for some positive constant $c>0$ as $n\rightarrow\infty$.
 For an event $A$, we use $A^c$ to denote its complement, and $\mathbbm{1}_A$ its indicator function.
 We use $c$ as a generic positive constant, whose value may change from line to line.
 If we wish to emphasize the dependence of $c$ on a parameter $p$, then we write $c_p$ or $c(p)$.

 The rest of the paper is organized as follows.
-In Section~\ref{section3}, we collect some preparatory results for the proof of Theorem~\ref{thm1}.
-In Section~\ref{section4}, we construct a quenched environment in which the SLLN for BRW among Bernoulli traps will hold.
+In Section~\ref{section3}, we collect some preparatory results for the proofs of our main results.
+In Section~\ref{section4}, we prove Theorem~\ref{thm2} and then construct a quenched environment in which the SLLN for BRW among Bernoulli traps will hold.
 This section could also be viewed as the first part of the proof of Theorem~\ref{thm1}.
 Then, the proof of the upper bound of Theorem~\ref{thm1} is given in Section~\ref{section5}, and the proof of the lower bound is given in Section~\ref{section6}.